 She was an intellectual politician and a political activist.
 Queen Yaa Asantewa died in 1921.
 However, she remains a figure of bravery in the history of the Asanti kingdom.
 To honor her, Yaa Asantewa Girls’ Secondary School was founded in Kumasi to encourage more female leaders in Ghana.

 #10: Kandake, Empress of Ethiopia

 “Kandake” meaning “great woman,” was used as a dynastic name for the Queens of Moreo, the capital of Kush (Ethiopia).
 Many African female warriors ruled Ethiopia.
 Some ruled with their husbands while others ruled in their own right.
 Historians claim women mainly ruled Moreo.
 Among them was a Candace that ruled in 332 BC.
 The Candace of 332 BC was a brave and formidable leader.
 She set a standard of excellence in the class of female warriors.

 Her bravery was evident in the way she prevented Alexander the Great from entering Kush.
 Alexander had to retreat to Egypt.
 Another credible story is that of Kandake Amanirenas of 22 BC.
 She was a fearless warrior in the history of Ethiopia.
-She waged war against the Roman forces, but Gaius Petronius defeated her.
-Despite the defeat, her bravery won the Kushites Peace treaty with Rome that lasted for three years in 22 BC.
+Also, she waged war against the Roman forces, but Gaius Petronius defeated her.
+Despite the defeat, her bravery won the Kushites peace treaty with Rome that lasted for three years in 22 BC.

 It is hard to tell how the tide turned to where we are today.
-Perhaps, the degradation of feminine strength is one of Africa’s colonial inheritance.
+Perhaps, the degradation of feminine strength is one of Africa’s colonial inheritances.
 Many centuries are behind us and a new generation has come.
 However, the heroic acts of these African warrior queens will continue to stay in our hearts.
-Hopefully, many young African girls will read their stories and find inspiration to be great.
+Hopefully, many young African girls will read their stories and find inspiration to strive for greatness.